RoadieHQ/marketing-site/content/docs/details/custom-api-docs-renderers/index.md

 description: How to use custom plugins to render APIs
 ---

+## Introduction

+The API docs plugin supports user supplied renderers for API definitions.
+This page explains how you can configure such a renderer in roadie.

 ## Prerequisites

 * You must have custom plugins enabled for your tenant.
 Contact Roadie to enquire about this.

-## Introduction

-The API docs plugins supports user supplied renderers for API definitions.
-You might want to use this feature to render a custom format or to make modifications to an existing format.

 ## Step 1: Write a custom renderer